 Findings from the investigation pointed the finger at Exxon Mobil oil refinery, with the major concern being focused on safety equipment not being checked or being in a state of poor maintenance.
 Exxon Mobil Refinery eventually had to plead guilty to fraud and was liable to pay huge sums in injury claims.

 The complex nature of the refinery process means that at any given time, something could go wrong and result in a terrible accident.
-Many improvements in occupational safety and health have been implemented to reduce the safety hazards that refinery workers face every day, but cases of workers being injured are still common.
+Many improvements in occupational safety and health have been implemented to reduce the safety hazards that refinery workers face daily, but cases of workers being injured are still common.

-Research has shown that causes of these injuries vary greatly, for example, negligence, misuse or total lack of safety equipment, safety violations, not following proper procedures, and poor training of employees.
+Research has shown that the causes of these injuries vary greatly, for example, negligence, misuse or total lack of safety equipment, safety violations, not following proper procedures, and poor training of employees.
 The following is a brief look at the types of refinery injuries that commonly occur:

 Oil refineries operate at extremely high temperatures while handling flammable hydrocarbons, which can easily result in a flash fire.
 Such fires can spread quickly, and the risk of a refinery explosion is very high.
 Due to the difficulty of extinguishing crude oil and gas fires, burns are one the most common types of accidents on an oil platform or other vessel.